ldnicolasmay/Udacity/DataEngineering/CapstoneProject/README.md

 ### Addressing Other Scenarios

 1. **If the data were increased by 100x**, it would make sense to process the data daily instead of monthly.
 Since the data are not available as a stream but instead are processed daily, it's impossible to process it more frequently than that.
+If this were to become a daily ETL job, it would make sense to schedule it as an Airflow DAG, much as has been done here: [https://github.com/ldnicolasmay/Udacity/blob/master/DataEngineering/4-DataPipelinesWithAirflow/Lesson4/dags/sparkify_dag.py](https://github.com/ldnicolasmay/Udacity/blob/master/DataEngineering/4-DataPipelinesWithAirflow/Lesson4/dags/sparkify_dag.py)

-2. **If the data were to be processed by 7am every day**, it would make sense to schedule it as an Airflow DAG.
+2. **If the data were to be processed by 7am every day**, it would make sense to schedule it as an Airflow DAG, much as has been done here: [https://github.com/ldnicolasmay/Udacity/blob/master/DataEngineering/4-DataPipelinesWithAirflow/Lesson4/dags/sparkify_dag.py](https://github.com/ldnicolasmay/Udacity/blob/master/DataEngineering/4-DataPipelinesWithAirflow/Lesson4/dags/sparkify_dag.py)

-3. **If the data needed to be accessed by 100+ people at a time**, it would be better to move the ETLed data into a database instead of storing as parquet files in an S3 bucket.
+3. **If the data needed to be accessed by 100+ people at a time**, it would be better to move the ETLed data into a cloud data warehouse such Amazon Redshift instead of storing as parquet files in an S3 bucket.
+Loading this data from an S3 may cause exceptions if accessing the data overloads S3's capacity.

 ### Defending Decisions